Dentistry for Kids

-At our office in Gladstone MO, we think that kids as young as 2-3 should see our dentist!
+At our dental practice, we know that even toddlers need to see the dentist!
 Prevention and early intervention can help maintain healthy, happy smiles for a lifetime!

 BRACES?
 In Pre-School?

-A lot of young parents of today didn’t have orthodontic work done when they were teenagers.
-In fact, a lot of them only had orthodontic treatment if their teeth were severely crooked and misaligned.
-Some parents couldn’t afford braces.
+Most young parents of today didn’t have braces when they were teens.
+Truth is, a lot of them only had orthodontic treatment if their teeth were severely crooked and misaligned.
+Braces were too expensive for some families.
 But, most of the time it was because parents didn’t recognize that a child’s teeth were bad, and their dentist didn’t raise the issue unless the parents asked about braces.

-In those days, if you had crowded teeth the dentist simply pulled some permanent teeth.
-Of course, now, we discovered that doing so was short-sighted and harmful to the balance of the bite.
+Back then, if you had crowded teeth the dentist made space by pulling permanent teeth.
+Of course, upon reflection, we figured out that doing so was short-sighted and harmful to the balance of the bite.

-Just within the last ten to fifteen years did we became aware of the vicious circle of pain caused by misaligned teeth.
-Orthodontic dentistry is no longer just for straightening crooked teeth.
+Only after today’s parents had grown up did we became aware of the vicious circle of pain caused by misaligned teeth.
+Orthodontic dentistry isn’t just for making a teenager’s teeth look straight and pretty anymore.
 There is much more than that to worry about.
 Misalignment and malocclusion can bring on chronic headaches and full-blown migraines.
 A misaligned bite can cause ringing in the ears and vertigo (dizziness).
 Completely healthy teeth can start to chip and wear away, producing a ragged-edged smile.

 Worst of all, malocclusion usually isn’t something a parent can just “see”.
 It lurks in the background continuously exerting strain and pressure on the jaw joint, the teeth and the chewing muscles.
 Then, one day, your ace student can’t take the English test because of a migraine.
 Or, he can’t hit jump shots anymore because he has developed vertigo.